KyKhai2004/Forensic-writeup/MSB.md

 ### Related term

-**1. COMMAND wget:**
+**1. Linux Command:**

-wget is a tool in linux.
+- "wget" is a tool in linux.
 You can use it to retrieve files from different web servers.
 It supports protocols such as FTP, SFTP, HTTP and HTTPS.
+- "grep" for find key word
+- "ls" list content in folder
+- "cat" creat an new file
+- ["vi"](https://helpdesk.inet.vn/knowledgebase/huong-dan-co-ban-su-dung-vi-trong-linux) for Search, replace, delete, save files... example : "vi outputSB.txt" after that we use"/pico" to find keyword pico

 **2. FTP (File transfer protocol):**